madebykind/madebykind-v3/content/work/rewilding-britain.md

 </div>

-{{< workquote source="Rewilding Britain Manifesto" logo="logo-square-rewilding-britain" img="images/work-rewilding-britain-header-2.jpg" alt="Landscape image of Glen Affric, showing mountains, loch and trees.
-Rewilding Britain's logo is overlayed in white" >}}
+{{< workquote source="Rewilding Britain Manifesto" logo="logo-square-rewilding-britain" img="images/work-rewilding-britain-homepage.jpg" alt="A large screen with the Rewilding Britain website homepage displayed on it" >}}
   Our vision is a world rich with the incredible hum and thrum of life, a world where our land and seas are again rich and diverse
 {{</ workquote >}}